JackFrostiez/Ez-Eatz/README.md

 * Using the data from **Google Place API** we can iterate through the reuslts
 * Includes features like bookmark and history!

-**Discoveries/Ethics**
+**Discoveries**
-* The app gives the competitive edge to food places around the consumer
+* The app gives a competitive edge to food places that's closest to the customer's location because it shows only one rather than listing all the options at a time, causing unfairness for other eateries, that are yet to be seen, to get a fair chance at being picked.
+Due to this, we decided to take it down from the play store.

 __Thanks for reading!
 I hope you enjoyed seeing our Ez Eatz app!__